Stekh/HiddenBytes/README.md

 # HiddenBytes
-An application showcaseing a few select steganography algorithms
+A showcase of chosen steganography algorithms on image and audio files